Isle of Wight

 Lakeside Holiday Resort

-This superb resort offers luxury lakehouses, holiday cottages, caravans and hot tub holiday homes set in leafy parkland in the heart of the Isle of Wight.
+The superb Lakes Rookley resort offers luxury lakehouses, holiday cottages, caravans and hot tub holiday homes set in leafy parkland in the heart of the Isle of Wight.
 The resort has a heated indoor pool and outdoor pool, an on-site bar and restaurant and entertainment.
 The central location makes it a great place to stay for exploring the island.

 About The Isle of Wight

 The Isle of Wight was Queen Victoria's holiday destination of choice, and Prince Albert likened the view across the Solent to that of the Bay of Naples.
 Visit their opulent holiday home, Osborne House, for some of the most stunning views and immerse yourself in history for the day.
 For a bird's eye view of the island, take the amazing chair lifts to see the famous Needles Rocks and Lighthouse or a pleasure boat to get a closer look.
 Regular attractions are the annual Isle of Wight Music Festival and the huge sailing regatta at Cowes which attracts over 1,000 yachts.
 Nature lovers will be interested to know that the Isle of Wight is one of the few places in England where the red squirrel is still found.
 If you’re a beach-lover, there's plenty to see and do, plus with the island's rich dinosaur heritage, you might like to try your hand at fossil hunting.
 The island is recognised as a top cycling destination and has the UK's oldest continuously held marathon which has been run every year since 1957.
 Whether you're in search of beaches, history, family fun attractions or tranquillity in beautiful surroundings, the Isle of Wight could be your perfect holiday destination.